Special offer

 Dear [Employee Name],

-Welcome back to work!
-We are so pleased to see you back; you’ve been greatly missed.
+Welcome back to work following your medical leave!
+We are so pleased to have you back, as you’ve been greatly missed.
 The team and I have been thinking of you and your family during this time, and we are thrilled to learn of your recovery and return to work.
-We’re grateful to have you back so soon.

 Take your time settling into the workplace routine, and please don’t hesitate to ask any questions.